|Posted on September 25, 2018 at 10:20 AM|

 To Oregon we went to meet the guy that was building our 120" sleeper.
 We checked him out as much as we could and it all looked legal until we got there and found out he was only half done with it and wanting more money.
 What the Hell did I do, is this my karma?
 Two week later with the state police and the final payment in hand we had him put the unfinished sleeper on and went to get the 48 ' double drop Trail King trailer and we were on the road.

-With the time lost from the sleeper guy we already had a load we needed to pick up in California, so we headed off to work without supplies.
+We already had a load we needed to pick up in California, so we headed off to work even without supplies we needed.
 Here is where you really find out about truck drivers and the hearts they have because we had NO equipment to even tie a load down.
 With drivers that is no problem, when we got there we now had everything we needed and didn't even know some of the donor’s names.
 I haven't seen that since Viet Nam when the guy next to you shared his limited supply of food and water.

 Over the next few months we got the sleeper done and finished her with two lazy boy recliners, a corian counter top with stove, refrigerator, cabinets and a microwave oven.
 Not a bad ride.
 O- did I note- there was no such thing as a Western Star show truck at that time.
 In fact, we were not even allowed in the Shell Rotella Calendar show that year because we were from Canada.

 Sometimes you pick a job that your disability won't be noticed, and you can handle the disability properly without answering a lot of questions.
 Truck driving allowed that.
 It kept me calm.
 My wife hated that she could not listen to the radio when I drove because it was the sound of the engine that kept me calm.
-As a job we choose heavy haul and by the grace of God my wife was the people - person and the navigator for all our loads and we did very well.
-In fact, I knew very few people.
+As a job we choose heavy haul and by the grace of God my wife was the people - person and the navigator for all our loads and we did very well even though I knew very few people.

 Even when you think you have all your ducks in a row the next door that opens might be your last and when I did open it, I didn't expect the outcome.
 A lot of men and women in Viet Nam got sprayed with agent orange and at the time the government said it would cause no problems.
 That might not have been the truth, because in January of 2000 I found out the hard way that it had been eating at my lungs for years and it put me unconscious lying on the ground one Monday afternoon.
 I now had a left lung that was compromised and only 25% effective.
 So here I was, it's now winter and I could hardly breath the cold air out side, how can I drive?
 I didn't like this at all and my secret only made it worse.
 Sitting in our living room I knew my truck was ready to go, but medically I could not, and it brought a lot of questions I had no answer for.
 I now had to make some difficult decisions.